 Fungal Infections and Feet

-If you're treating a fungal infection, then you will need a whole regime to manage it.
+If you're wondering how to get rid of fungus on your feet, it's important to follow a complete treatment regime.
 Treating the skin is one point, but it doesn't stop there.
 If your nails are affected, there are different types of treatment for nails depending on how severe the infection is.
 A podiatrist can advise you on which is the best course for you.
 You'll also need to treat socks and shoes, towels, anything that your feet come into contact with to prevent any reinfection further down the line.

 If you've got any concerns about your feet, or if you suspect that you might have a fungal infection, it's always a good idea to see a podiatrist.
-We can take a look at the skin and we can give you a treatment regime to help manage a nail or a skin infection.
+We can take a look at the skin and we can give you a treatment regime to cure fungal infections on feet.

 Book online to see us now if you have any concerns about your feet.